Indonesian cuisine: Coconut milk

 Coconuts are abundant in tropical Indonesia, and since ancient times Indonesians developed many and various uses for this plant.
 The broad use of coconut milk in dishes throughout the archipelago is another common characteristic of Indonesian cuisine.
 It is used in recipes ranging from savoury dishes – such as rendang, soto, gulai, mie koclok, sayur lodeh, gudeg, and opor ayam – to desserts – such as es cendol and es doger.
-Soto is ubiquitous in Indonesia and considered one of Indonesia's national dishes.

 The use of coconut milk is not exclusive to Indonesian cuisine.
 It can also be found in Indian, Samoan, Thai, Malaysian, Filipino, and Brazilian cuisines.
-Nonetheless, the use of coconut milk is quite extensive in Indonesia, especially in Minangkabau cuisine, although in Minahasan (North Sulawesi) cuisine, coconut milk is generally absent, except in Minahasan cakes and desserts such as klappertaart.
+Nonetheless, the use of coconut milk is quite extensive in Indonesia, especially in Minangkabau cuisine and Gorontalese cuisine, although in Minahasan (North Sulawesi) cuisine, coconut milk is generally absent, except in Minahasan cakes and desserts such as klappertaart.

 In Indonesian cuisine, two types of coconut milk are found, thin coconut milk and thick coconut milk.
 The difference depends on the water and oil content.
 Thin coconut milk is usually used for soups such as sayur lodeh and soto, while the thicker variety is used for rendang and desserts.
 It can be made from freshly shredded coconut meat in traditional markets, or can be found processed in cartons at the supermarket.

 After the milk has been extracted from the shredded coconut flesh to make coconut milk, the ampas kelapa (leftover coconut flesh) can still be used in urap, seasoned and spiced shredded coconut meat mixed together with vegetables.
 Leftover shredded coconut can also be cooked, sauteed and seasoned to make serundeng, almost powdery sweet and spicy finely shredded coconut.
 Kerisik paste, added to thicken rendang, is another use of coconut flesh.
 To acquire a rich taste, some households insist on using freshly shredded coconut, instead of leftover, for urap and serundeng.
 Serundeng can be mixed with meat in dishes such as serundeng daging (beef serundeng) or sprinkled on top of other dishes such as soto or ketan (sticky rice).
-An example of the heavy use of coconut is Burasa from Makassar, rice wrapped in banana leaf cooked with coconut milk and sprinkled with powdered coconut similar to serundeng.
+An example of the heavy use of coconut is burasa from Makassar, rice wrapped in banana leaf cooked with coconut milk and sprinkled with powdered coconut similar to serundeng.